-NIOSH CEILING: The exposure that shall not be exceeded during any part of the workday.
+NIOSH CELLING: The exposure that shall not be exceeded during any part of the workday.
 If instantaneous monitoring is not feasible, the ceiling shall be assumed as a 15-minute TWA exposure (unless otherwise specified) that shall not be exceeded at any time during a workday.

-NIOSH RELs; NIOSH's Recommended Exposure Limits.
+NIOSH RELs: NIOSH's Recommended Exposure Limits.

 PEL: OSHA's Permissible Exposure Limits.
 This exposure value means exactly the same as a TLV, except that it is enforceable by OSHA.
 The OSHA Permissible Exposure Limits are based in the 1989 PELs and the June, 1993 Air Contaminants Rule (Federal Register: 58: 35338-35351 and 58: 40191).
 Both the current PELs and the vacated PELs are indicated.
 The phrase, "Vacated 1989 PEL" is placed next to the PEL that was vacated by Court Order.
+SKIN; Used when a there is a danger of cutaneous absorption.

 SKIN: Used when a there is a danger of cutaneous absorption.
 STEL: Short Term Exposure Limit, usually a 15-minute time-weighted average (TWA) exposure that should not be exceeded at any time during a workday, even if the 8-hr TWA is within the TLV-TWA, PEL-TWA or REL-TWA.

 TLV: Threshold Limit Value.
 An airborne concentration of a substance that represents conditions under which it is generally believed that nearly all workers may be repeatedly exposed without adverse effect.
 The duration must be considered, including the 8-hour.

-TWA: Time Weighted Average exposure concentration for a conventional 8-hr (TLV, PEL) or up to a 10-hr (REL) workday and a 40-hr workweek.
+TWA: Time Weighted Average exposure concentration for a conventional8-hr (TLV, PE) or up to a 10-hr (REL) workday and a 40-hr workweek.